Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

-For without are dogs, and sorcerers, and whoremongers, and murderers, and idolaters, and whosoever loveth and maketh a lie.
+But outside are dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie.
 (Revelation 22:15)

 Today and forever, those who choose to sin against God will have their part in the lake that burns with fire and sulfur.

 Through Christ, God has given us the opportunity to throw off the chains of sin and death.
 If we will do this diligently we will save ourselves and those who hear us—save ourselves in the sense of gaining release from Satan and entering union with Christ, who is eternal Life.

 If we neglect the redeeming authority and power that are in Christ we will continue to sow death.
 We and those whom we influence surely will die.
 We will not attain to the life the Lord Jesus will bring with Him.
 Rather, we will stand before Jesus and be judged in that day.
 Whether or not we then are permitted to live on the earth in the new age will be decided by the Lord Jesus.
 It is He whom God has appointed to judge the world.